Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Robustness Checks

-\subsubsection{Replacing measures for moderation}
+\subsection{Replacing measures for moderation}

 We examine changes to the model when replacing \textit{Content Removal Rate} with \textit{ModRatio} as our measure of moderation. \textit{ModRatio} is the ratio of the number of subscribers to number of moderators in a subreddit.
 In this case, a higher \textit{ModRatio} would mean less active moderation as there are fewer moderators per subscribers.
 We apply a logarithmic transformation with base 2 after adding a start-value of 1 to \textit{ModRatio}.
-As shown in Table~\ref{tab:modratio}, we find a significant negative relationship between \textit{ModRatio} and \textit{Share Likelihood} ($p=0.04$).
-However, the impact on the dependent variable is minimal.
-When we look at model coefficients using non-standardized variables, a $1\%$ increase in the ratio of subscribers to moderators only leads to a $0.003$ increase in the likelihood of sharing an opinion.
-The trends with our other independent variables are the same as when we used \textit{Content Removal Rate}.
+As shown in Table~\ref{tab:modratio}, there is a significant negative interaction between \textit{Incongruency} and \textit{ModRatio} ($\beta=-0.35$, $p = 0.02$), mirroring our results when using \textit{Content Removal Rates}.
+The trends with our independent variables are similar to when we used \textit{Content Removal Rate}.